xpressio/delicious2firefox/README.md

     d2f.py <your-ybookmarks.sqlite-file>

-This will create a file called `fbm.html`, containing all your bookmarks in the Netscape Bookmark File Format.
+This will create a file called `fbm.html`, containing all your bookmarks in the Netscape bookmark file format.
 This file can be imported to Firefox as described here: https://support.mozilla.org/en-US/kb/import-bookmarks-html-file.

 ### Tag to Folder Conversion